-- You will sit in a chair and receive an injection of a small amount of radioactive material called FDG in a vein in your arm.
+- At the beginning of the PET scan procedure, you will sit in a chair and receive an injection of a small amount of radioactive material called FDG in a vein in your arm.
 This will not make you feel differently at all.

 You will be asked to sit quietly for a period of time, usually about 30-60 minutes.
 During this time you must sit and relax and will not be able to get up and walk around, talk to friends, or read.
 This allows the tracer to travel throughout your body while it is in a relaxed state.

 You will be asked to lie down on a table which will move you through the PET/CT scanner.
 The machine has a larger opening than an MRI, and it does not make any sound.
-The whole test takes about an hour.
+A PET scan procedure takes about an hour to complete.

 PET Scan Preparation & Diet

-When scheduling a PET scan, it's important to keep in mind that your doctor will require you to follow a strict diet up to 12 hours before your appointment.
+When scheduling a PET scan, it's important to keep in mind that your physician will require you to follow a strict PET scan preparation diet up to 12 hours before your appointment.
 A typical PET scan diet is as follows:

 12 hours before your appointment: